-Lori Desrosiers just sent out the following information on the fourth annual Narrative Poetry Contest from the Naugatuck River Review.
+Lori Desrosiers just sent out the following reminder on the fifth annual Narrative Poetry Contest from the Naugatuck River Review.
 This year the contest is going to be judged by poet Susan Deer Cloud.
 The deadline for this year’s contest is coming up very soon, September 1.

-Naugatuck River Review’s Fourth Annual NARRATIVE POETRY CONTEST will be judged by Pam Uschuk
+Naugatuck River Review’s Fifth Annual NARRATIVE POETRY CONTEST will be judged by Susan Deer Cloud.

 First prize is $1000 and publication in NRR

 Third prize of $100 and publication in NRR